rackerlabs/encore-ui/utils/rx-page-objects/README.md

 ### Extends Protractor/Selenium API.

-Most componend in in rx-page-objects extend the ElementFinder class from the Protractor API.
+Most components in rx-page-objects extend the ElementFinder class from the Protractor API.
 This means that the methods and properties of ElementFinder are typically present on any `rxClassName` object.

 ```js